623637646/ImpressionKit/README.md

 }
 ```

-Use `ImpressionGroup` for UICollectionView or UITableView.
+Use `ImpressionGroup` for UICollectionView, UITableView or other reusable view cases.

 ```swift